stephenjohnlimb/boot2/README.md

 See [Adding Caching](PragmaticCaching.md) for a discussion and some additional code.

+### Adding Mutual TLD support
+I thought I'd have a quick go at including mutual tls support in with some self-signed certificates.

+[Here is the link to those details](MutualTLS.md).
+Obviously checking in all the secrets, certs, keys is not something you do in a real development repository.
+But at this is just a demo and example site; we're OK.

 ## Summary
 Hopefully from this little project, you can see that actually adopting an 'Agile' and incremental approach to development can actually work.
 Also adopting a more 'Functional Programming' approach and